Initial Child Protection Conferences

 - Parents and those with Parental Responsibility and/or family members;

-- The child and/or his/her representative or Advocate where deemed to be age appropriate;
+- The child and/or their representative or Advocate where deemed to be age appropriate;

-- The child’s social worker and first line manager;
+- The child’s Lead Practitioner and first line manager;

-- The social worker and first line manager to whom the case will be transferred for cases being transferred in;
+- The Lead Practitioner and first line manager to whom the case will be transferred for cases being transferred in;

 - A Police representative;